Nomenclature

 Agricultural Seed Production

 Hoary tansyaster was grown over several years for seed production at two experimental sites, IPMC (Fig. 9) and Oregon State University’s Malheur Experiment Station (OSU MES).
 The IPMC farm is on the Snake River Plains at 4,300 ft (1,310 m) in Major Land Resource Area B11.
 Soils are Declo silt loams with a pH of 7.4 to 8.4.
 Annual precipitation averages 9.4 in (240 mm).
 Growing season length averages 110 days with the last spring frost in early June, and the first fall frost in mid-September.
 Temperatures range from highs of 98 °F (37 °C) to lows of -15 °F (-26 °C) (Tilley 2015b).
 At OSU MES, soils are Nyssa silt loams (Shock et al. 2017b), and annual precipitation averages 10 in (260 mm).
-Growing season averages 161 days with the last spring frost occurring between late March and May and the first fall frost in mid-September or late October.
+Growing season averages 161 days with the last spring frost occurring between late March and May and the first fall frost between mid-September and late October.
 High and low temperatures can reach 102 °F (39 °C) and -9 °F (-23 °C) (Feibert and Shock 2017).

 Hoary tansyaster grows rapidly (Ogle et al. 2011), produces harvestable seed crops after the first full growing season (Tilley 2011; Shaw et al. 2012), and for some ecotypes, 2 to 3 additional years of seed harvests are possible (Tilley 2011).
 Timing of planting impacts seed production.
-When planted in spring or early summer, hoary tansyaster does not produce a harvestable crop until the following growing season, and plants die after second-season flowering and seed set (Tilley et al. 2014).
+When planted in spring or early summer, hoary tansyaster does not produce a harvestable crop until the following growing season, and plants of some varieties die after second-season flowering and seed set (Tilley et al. 2014).
 Fields planted in late summer or fall will produce seed crops in the next two growing seasons (Tilley et al. 2014, 2015b).
-“Cropping time” was 4 months for production of seed (Tilley 2011).
+Cropping time was 4 months for production of seed (Tilley 2011).

 Agricultural Seed Certification